IEvangelist/azure-cosmos-dotnet-repository/README.md

 This library also includes an in-memory version of `IRepository<T>`.
 To use it swap out the normal `services.AddCosmosRepository()` for `services.AddInMemoryCosmosRepository()` and have all of your items stored in memory.
-Will be a great tool for running integration tests using a package such as `Microsoft.AspNetCore.Mvc.Testing`.
+This is a great tool for running integration tests using a package such as `Microsoft.AspNetCore.Mvc.Testing`, and not having to incur the cost of data stored in an Azure Cosmos DB resource.

 ## Samples